Air Conditioner Repair Checklist

 If your thermostat isn’t telling your system to run, it won’t turn on.

 The first part is making sure it’s on “cool” and not “heat.”
 Otherwise your AC will probably not switch on.
-Or you could get warm air blowing from vents since the heat is on instead.
+You could also get warm air blowing from vents since the heat is on instead.

 If you rely on a traditional thermostat: